bwest937/bwest937.github.io/VaultHome/wellhrm/6. Rules/Death.md

 **Damage at 0 or negative HP:** If you take any damage while you have 0 hit points, you immediately suffer a death saving throw failure, as well as the damage.

 **Stabilizing a Creature:**  A stable creature is no longer Dying, but it does remain unconscious.
 If it takes any damage, the creature stops being stable, and must start making death saving throws again.
-A party member can try to help stabilize a still-dying ally once out of combat, this grants advantage on any remaining death saves.
+A party member can stabilize a still-dying ally once out of combat.